cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 apt install xrdp

 # Turn off “new” cursors, as this causes problems with some RDP clients.
+# This isn’t necessary if you’re using Microsoft Remote Desktop, but is
+# required to avoid the cursor being surrounded by a weird box on Jump
+# Desktop.
+The trade-off here is that the “new” cursors look really
+# nice, while the “old” cursors… Do not.
 #
 sed -i -e 's/^new_cursors=true$/new_cursors=false/' /etc/xrdp/xrdp.ini